Friendly, relaxing yoga classes in South Norwich

 'The Yoga Nook' came to me one day when I was out walking with my dog, Nooka.
 I'd like to think of The Yoga Nook as a tribute to all of the noble and wonderful beings who share our precious world, often observing us quietly as we continue with our busy lives.
 'The Yoga Nook' is also a reference to all of the remarkable places and spaces in which ordinary people practice their Yoga.

-Jo Creaser, Founder : The Yoga Nook, Norwich, Norfolk UK.
+Jo Creaser, Founder : The Yoga Nook, Norfolk, UK.

-I've also been a registered nurse with the Nursing and Midwifery Council, UK for over 30 years.
-My life-long ambition has been to promote health and wellbeing for as many people as possible in the best way I can.
+My aim is to promote health and wellbeing for as many people as possible in the best way I can.

 What kind of Yoga?